Skills#

 Deep Integration with Plugins#

-For runtime integration (hooks, custom tools, commands), use the Plugin System.
+For runtime integration (hooks, custom tools, commands), use Plugin System.

-Skills are lightweight knowledge bundles that remain simple.
+Skills are lightweight knowledge bundles.
 For deeper integration with gptme’s runtime:

 Hooks: Register lifecycle callbacks (see Hooks)